tshoham/VI-Live-Workshop-For-BE/src/Lab1/LAB1.md

     Add elements **a** through **e** to the pipeline.

-1. After the pgie, we will **add** a tracker and 2 more AI inferences to the pipeline:
+1. After the pgie, **add** a tracker and 2 more AI inferences to the pipeline:

     1. **tracker**
     2. **sgie1** - this is a car make classifier
     3. **sgie2** - this is a car type classifier

-1. After that, the pipeline will continue to the converter, osd, and sink as in the previous example.
+1. After sgie2, the pipeline will continue to the converter, osd, and sink as in the previous example.
     Add **f** through **h** elements to the pipeline as well.

 2. Link all the elements.
 Add the "tracker", "sgie1", "sgie2" after the "Pgie" and before "nvvidconv".
 Take in to account the linking of streammux and the decoder.